×

 The two assessments (C6a and C6b) are not currently directly comparable.
 OSPAR assessments are conducted by OSPAR regional sea, whilst the Article 17 marine-specific assessments are only available at a UK-wide scale.
 Additionally, Article 17 assessments were conducted earlier than the OSPAR assessments, so they have been presented separately.
 Furthermore, the OSPAR Threatened and/or Declining list includes features that are considered to be in need of priority protection, whereas Article 17 features are considered threatened and listed on the annexes of the Habitats Directive.

-Whilst most features appear in only one assessment, there is some minor overlap between the 2 lists.
-There are 2 habitats in both lists (intertidal mudflats and maerl (a hard 'calcareous' algae, which forms beds on the seafloor)) and have similar assessment outcomes (poor, or unfavourable, depending on the assessment).
-There are also 4 species in both lists, but none of these have an assessment result under their Article 17 assessment, being assigned either ‘not assessed’ or ‘unknown’.
+Whilst most features appear in only one assessment, there is some minor overlap between the two lists.
+Annex I habitats are habitat complexes made up of a mosaic of subtidal and intertidal habitats, therefore multiple Threatened and/or Declining habitats potentially form part of a single Annex I listed feature.
+Where habitats correlate and have been assessed under both, they generally have similar assessment outcomes (poor, or unfavourable, depending on the assessment).
+There are also four species in both lists, but none of these have an assessment result under their Article 17 assessment, being assigned either ‘not assessed’ or ‘unknown’.
 They have all been given a 'poor' assessment result under their OSPAR assessment.
 Whilst there is a small amount of overlap, the OSPAR Threatened and/or Declining list aims to compliment, rather than duplicate, work under the other existing legislation in Northern Europe, including the Habitats and Birds directives (OSPAR Agreement 2019-04).

 Indicator components